thinkshout/thinkshout/work/01-fip.md

 components:
   - title: Discovery & Information Architecture
     column1: |
       A number of conservation organizations have released web-based tools for tracking fishery improvement projects.
-In designing our web application, we surveyed these tools and interviewed a variety of fishery stakeholders to develop a mobile-friendly web application that emphasizes usability and that presents fisheries data more intuitively through interactive charts and online maps.
+In designing our web application, we surveyed these tools and interviewed a variety of fishery stakeholders to develop a mobile-friendly web application that emphasizes usability and that presents fisheries data more intuitively.
     column2: work/fip/fip-discovery.jpg
     background:
   - title: Implementation